 How to calculate the driving cost?

 Unless you already pedal through the city each morning, it's highly probable that you choose the most obvious mode of transportation — your car.
-In the US, over 85% of all workers commute by car, and only 10% of them decide to use carpooling to lower the costs of driving.
+In the US, over, and only 10% of them decide to use carpooling to lower the costs of driving.

 Our commute cost calculator uses a simple formula to estimate how much you spend on commuting each month:

 cost = days * gas + parking and toll + wear and tear

 days— Number of days on which you commute every month.
 Our commute calculator uses a default value of 22 days, but you can adjust it to your working habits;

 gas— Cost of the fuel.
 It depends on multiple factors, including the MPG of your car:

 gas = distance * 2 / MPG * fuel price